Compass Inn

-Compass Inn is a historic inn and tavern located in Laughlintown, Ligonier Township, Westmoreland County, Pennsylvania.
+Compass Inn is a historic inn, tavern, and stagecoach stop located in Laughlintown, Ligonier Township, Westmoreland County, Pennsylvania.
 It is a 2 1/2-storey, five bay log and stone building in a vernacular Georgian style.
 The original section was built in 1799, and it is three bays wide.
 The two bay stone section was added in the 1820s.
 A clapboarded frame section was added in 1862.
 It was restored in 1970, and operated as a local history museum.
 The property includes a rebuilt barn and blacksmith shop.

-It was added to the National Register of Historic Places on February 24, 1995.
-Portions of the film The Pale Blue Eye were shot at the inn.
+Compass Inn was added to the National Register of Historic Places on February 24, 1995.
+It is notable for representing the history of highway inns, travel, and commerce in southwestern Pennsylvania from 1799 to 1862.

+Portions of the film The Pale Blue Eye were shot at Compass Inn in 2021.